temporalio/sdk-python/README.md

 ##### Synchronous Activities

-Synchronous activities, i.e. functions that do not have `async def`, can be used with workers, but the `activity_executor` worker parameter must be set with a `concurrent.futures.Executor` instance to use for executing the activities.
+Synchronous activities, that is, functions that do not have `async def`, can be used with workers, but the `activity_executor` worker parameter must be set with a `concurrent.futures.Executor` instance to use for executing the activities.

-Cancellation for synchronous activities is done in the background and the activity must choose to listen for it and react appropriately.
+Cancellation for synchronous activities is done in the background, and the activity must choose to listen for it and react appropriately.
 An activity must heartbeat to receive cancellation and there are other ways to be notified about cancellation (see "Activity Context" and "Heartbeating and Cancellation" later).